hdzajac/qualitative-canvas/README.md

 - Runs on http://localhost:3000
 - Vite proxies `/api` to `http://localhost:5002` unless `VITE_API_URL` is set.

+## Usage guide
+- Create codes
+  1) Open a document, select text, click “Add code”, name it, and save.
+  2) For .vtt transcripts, use “Edit block(s)” to edit nearby lines; merging of same-speaker lines happens on blur.
+- Build themes and insights on the Canvas
+  - Select 2+ codes and click “Create Theme”; select 1+ themes and click “Create Insight”.
+  - Or connect using the small handle on the right edge of a card:
+    - Drag from a Code to a Theme, or from a Theme to an Insight.
+    - Valid targets highlight as you hover.
+    - Click an edge to remove that connection.
+- Inspect details
+  - Open a card (↗ icon) to see/edit titles; side panel shows related items and document names.

+## Shortcuts & gestures
+- V: Select tool
+- H or Space: Hand/pan
+- T: Text tool (add annotation)
+- Shift+Click: Multi-select
+- Drag background: Marquee select
+- Delete/Backspace: Delete selected items
+- Mouse wheel/trackpad: Zoom; disabled while dragging
+- “Fit” button: Fit all cards into view

 ## Environment
 Top-level `.env` (optional for Compose):
 ```